 Water-based Activities Licences EOI

-The EOI process for licences for water-based human-powered activities is now open.
+The EOI process for licences for water-based human-powered activities is now closed.
 On this page you will find:

 - Key information for applicants

 - Context for the EOI

 The application period for Expressions of Interest (EOIs) for a licence to conduct water-based human-powered activities closed on the 27th of September, and the evaluation process is now underway.

 These activities include instruction and organised groups for surfing, sea-kayaking, kayaking, canoeing, standup paddling and similar activities, and the non-exclusive hiring of craft and equipment for such activities.